Test Code MLHPB MLH1 Hypermethylation Analysis, Blood

 8 to 12 daysSpecimen Retention Time

-Whole blood: 2 weeks (if available) Extracted DNA: 3 monthsPerforming Laboratory
+Whole blood: 30 days (if available); Extracted DNA: 3 monthsPerforming Laboratory

 This test was developed and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
 It has not been cleared or approved by the US Food and Drug Administration.CPT Code Information